personalSol/devNotes/1 - notes/h. library/react/redux intro.md

 ### Modern Update

 - [[Redux Toolkit]] was introduced as the official, recommended way to write Redux logic, reducing boilerplate and simplifying setup.
-- [[React Redux]] is still used today—it’s the bridge between Redux and React.
+- [[react redux]] is still used today—it’s the bridge between Redux and React.
 - Redux Toolkit works _with_ React Redux—it doesn’t replace it but improves how Redux is written and used in React apps.
 - **Redux Toolkit didn’t replace React Redux.**
 	- It replaced the _old manual Redux patterns_ (like creating separate action files, types, and reducers from scratch).